appleseedhq/appleseed/README.md

 ### About

 appleseed is a modern, physically-based open source final frame renderer.
-Started in 2009, it has grown into a robust production rendering toolset and has been battle-tested on several projects such as TV documentaries, ads, promotional videos and animation shorts. appleseed is the successor to toxic, an early open source global illumination renderer first released in 2003.
+Started in 2009, it has grown into a robust production rendering toolset and has been battle-tested on several projects such as TV documentaries, ads, promotional videos and animation shorts.

 appleseed is available under the [MIT license](http://opensource.org/licenses/MIT).